IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 - __Guidance instructions service__: This service contains the data of the next guidance instruction.
 - __Navigation service__: This service implements all navigation related functionality, including updating the active trip and monitoring for the trip for completion.
-- __Navigation provider__: This manages the lifecycle of NK2 navigation instances.
+- __Navigation provider__: This manages the lifecycle of NavKit navigation instances.
-- __Driving context api provider__: This manages the lifecycle of NK2 driving context API instances.
+- __Driving context api provider__: This manages the lifecycle of NavKit driving context API instances.